Language Specification

 Resource IDs are a way to reference external files like images, sounds, shaders, etc. Think of them as compile-time checked file paths that ensure your assets exist both at compile time, and just before the program runs.

-Why Use Resource IDs?
+Rationale: Why Resource IDs

 Resource ID Syntax